Updated January 2018

 State Master Contracts

-A state master contract is a contract that is competitively bid and put in place by a state government entity for use by others.
+A state master contract is a contract that is competitively bid and put in place by a state government entity for use by an eligible entity.

 Citing the FCC Form 470 on the Funding Request